 Diane is a freelance digital learning producer/content developer.
 She has over 15 years of experience developing award-winning educational products for companies such as Disney Citizenship, Disney Publishing, and Pokémon.
 She has led all aspects of digital development including creative strategy, curriculum integration, and research/evaluation.
 She obtained a masters in technology in education from Harvard after graduating from Duke.
 Diane is in charge of collecting and analyzing our metrics in addition to creating a KHK program for elementary age students.
 She lives in Darien with her husband and three children.

 Richard Vogt, CPA

-Richard D. Vogt, CPA, CVA is an advisor to Kids Helping Kids, Inc. He is owner of Vogt & Company, P.C., a CPA and consulting ﬁrm.
+Richard D. Vogt, CPA, CVA is the principal of Vogt & Company, P.C., a CPA and consulting ﬁrm.
 He is a Certiﬁed Valuation Analyst (CVA) with the National Association of Certiﬁed Valuation Analysts.
-Mr. Vogt has over eleven years of professional accounting experience and over nine years of professional valuation experience.
-He is member of the South Carolina Association of Certiﬁed Public Accounts and the American Institute of Certiﬁed Public Accountants (AICPA).
+Mr. Vogt has over 11 years of professional accounting experience and over nine years of professional valuation experience.
+He is a member of the South Carolina Association of Certiﬁed Public Accounts and the American Institute of Certiﬁed Public Accountants (AICPA).

 In addition to providing tax and advisory services for small business clients, Mr. Vogt has provided valuation advisory services for a wide range of issues including complex business valuation, option pricing models, shareholder dissent, and economic damages.